grammyjs/website/CONTRIBUTING.md

    We don't want to end up with 15 languages and none of them is done for months.
    If you can't set aside enough free time to get this done, don't start.

+With that out of the way, here are some recommendations that will make your life easier.

+1. Find another native speaker that can review your translations.
+   We cannot merge pull requests that have not been reviewed, because they tend to have typos or other small mistakes.
+   In addition, we found that reviews often lead to much better phrasing.
+   However, we can of course only review contributions to languages we speak.
+   It therefore makes a lot of sense if you find at least one other person who can speak your language so that you can work on it together.
+2. Create an issue for progress tracking.
+   It could look somewhat like https://github.com/grammyjs/website/issues/55.
+   Make sure you do not lose track of your translations.
+   We can also create such an issue for you, just ping us in the [group chat](https://t.me/grammyjs).
+3. Re-create the structure first.
+   It makes a lot of sense to create empty pages that only contain “TODO translate” but that follow the same structure as the English original.
+   Again, we can of course create that for you if you send us a message.

+You are now ready to translate https://grammy.dev!
 We are looking forward to your contributions!